return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 don't have their own file handle.
 Two alternative methods currently co-exist to map GEM objects to userspace.
-The first method uses a driver-specific ioctl to perform the mapping operation, calling ``do_mmap`` under the hood.
+The first method uses a driver-specific ioctl to perform the mapping operation, calling :c:func:`do_mmap()` under the hood.
 This is often considered dubious, seems to be discouraged for new GEM-enabled drivers, and will thus not be described here.

 The second method uses the mmap system call on the DRM file handle.